 According to Carl Jung, the devouring mother archetype is a manifestation of the negative aspects or shadow side of the mother archetype.

-This shadow side of the mother archetype (AKA the devouring mother) will often emerge through the following qualities and traits –
+This shadow side of the mother archetype (in this case, the devouring mother) will often emerge through the following qualities and traits –

 Overprotectiveness: The mother archetype can sometimes lead to overprotectiveness, which can inhibit a child’s growth and development.

 Smothering: Similarly, the archetypal mother can sometimes express smothering behavior, which can stifle a child’s independence.